suryanshgupta9933/Scene-Sense/README.md

 ## Inspiration
 I was inspired by the idea of using AI to help users find photos in their gallery.
 I wanted to create a search engine that would allow users to search for photos based on the scene in the photo and be descriptive.

-##

 ## Old Demo
 https://github.com/suryanshgupta9933/Scene-Sense/assets/75354950/11ee5e06-4d73-47d9-9ff6-3ac13334f905

 ## To-Do
-1. Wait for image embeddings to be generated before showing the image in the gallery.
+1. Add new search mode: Image Search (search for photos similar to a given photo)